William-R-Wilson/reporting-new/README.md

 - reports show totals by account.
 Done

-- reports show totals by program and account. in progress
+- reports show totals by program and account. done

 ### Tests:

-- Application is fully tested
+- Application is fully tested.  in progress

 ### Model: